 - Expense risk is the risk of loss arising through increases in the Company's expense levels, or expense inflation over time. - Longevity risk is the risk of loss due to policyholders living longer than expected.
 The Company's material exposure to longevity risk is through annuity policies, savings policies with guaranteed benefits, and variable annuity policies with guaranteed lifetime income benefits; - Lapse risk arises from unanticipated (higher or lower) rate of policy lapses, terminations, or changes to paid-up status (cessation of premium payment); - Mortality risk is the risk of loss due to an increase in mortality rates.
 The Company's material exposure to Mortality Risk is through whole of life policies, term assurance policies and variable annuity policies which pay benefits to insured policyholders on death. - Morbidity risk relates to the risk of loss from higher than expected levels of illness or injury, or lower than expected rates of recovery from illness or injury.
 The Company is exposed to morbidity risk through income protection policies, accelerated serious illness policies and waiver of premium riders; and - Exposure to non-life underwriting risk.
 This is the risk of loss arising through higher than expected claims from income protection products covering accident and sickness or involuntary unemployment.
+This book closed to new business on 30 June 2023 but there are claims in payment and new claims can be notified for up to six years after the closure of the book (albeit volumes are expected to be extremely low).

-2022 Inflation
+2023 Inflation